About the VANISH

 Once the wastewater has been treated with the appropriate amount of chemicals and thoroughly mixed; the mixer will cutoff.
 The particulate immediately begins to settle to the bottom of the cone- bottom tank.
 A light comes on to signal that the solids have settled and can the clarified water can be transferred.

 The sludge is periodically drained from the bottom of the Treatment System’s cone-bottomed tank and dewatered by manually pouring through a filter.
-After dewatering, the sludge is set out to dry on a pad provided with the system.
+After dewatering, the sludge is set out to dry on a pad provided with the systems.

 How many gallons of wastewater can be treated per day?